 FDA Clearance or Approval is Not the Holy Grail

 Some wearable sensors have successfully undergone the FDA premarket evaluation program; others have not.
 This distinction is part of an essential risk-based regulatory framework put forth by the FDA.
 Still, it is not a comprehensive certification covering all use cases of the particular device.
 FDA clearance/approval evaluates the safety and efficacy of the device and its outputs within a clear and sometimes narrowly defined context.

 The FDA has clearly stated that for wearable sensors used in clinical trials, 510(k) clearance is not compulsory (nor does it assure biomarker acceptance).
 Just because a device has FDA clearance doesn’t mean it is the one for your purpose.
-A process to gather the data to determine if the device is for your study.
-Even so, there is a need for a strong scientific rationale and robust, context-specific validity, data.
+A process to gather the data to determine if the device is for your study is required.
+Even so, there is a need for a strong scientific rationale and robust, context-specific validity data.